Lavender Fields in the USA: 5 Best Farms to Visit (2026)

 Los Poblanos Lavender Field and Farm

 How about living on a lavender farm if only for a weekend?
 Los Poblanos is not only an organic farm but also a historic inn designed by renowned architect John Gaw Meem near Albuquerque in New Mexico.
 Plan a visit during June or July when their Lavender Labs educational workshops are taking place.
-There are 25 acres of lavender fields and gardens, this organic farm is something to experience!
+There are 25 acres of lavender fields and gardens; this organic farm is something to experience!

 Los Poblanos is not open for you to wander in (darn it, I know!).
 You must either be a guest, eating breakfast or dinner at their award-winning restaurant, or visit by booking one of their many tours.
-They are located at 4803 Rio Grande Blvd.
-N.W.

 How about you?
 Have you been to a lavender field or lavender farm in the USA before?
 Or maybe somewhere else in the world?
 Tell me where?
 Did you enjoy it?
 Do share!
 Would you consider a visit?